Do iPhones get viruses? Here’s all you need to know

 If your iPhone is infected, you may notice data usage spikes, rapid battery drain, suspicious downloads, pop-up ads on Safari, and overheating.
 Let’s take a look at these iPhone virus signs one by one:

-• iPhone performance issues.
-If your iOS apps are constantly crashing, there’s a sudden increase in pop-up ads on Safari when you’re not browsing the internet, or your iPhone’s search bar or the iMessage app are not functioning as they normally do, it could mean your iPhone is infected or has been hacked.
+- iPhone performance issues.
+If your iOS apps are constantly crashing, there’s a sudden increase in pop-up ads on Safari when you’re not browsing the internet, or you’re experiencing the “no network connection” error on your iPhone, it could mean your iPhone is infected or has been hacked.
+Additionally, if your iPhone’s search bar or the iMessage app is not functioning as it normally does, these are also signs of potential issues.
 Find out more on how to tell if your iPhone is hacked.

 Sometimes you might notice multiple signs of malware at the same time.
 So what can you do about it?